Friday, December 27, 2024

 Mr Ishmuratov then introduced Ms Nazarbayeva to Denis Korotkov-Koganovich, a Kazakh wealth manager living in London.

-In 2008, according to court documents, Mr. Ishmuratov advised Ms. Nazarbayeva to establish the Alsarah fund in Liechtenstein “through which her funds were held and which protected and disguised her interests.”
+In 2008, according to court documents, Mr. Ishmuratov advised Ms. Nazarbayeva to establish the Alsarah foundation in Liechtenstein “through which her funds were held and which protected and disguised her interests.”

-By June 2008, Ms. Nazarbayeva “verbally agreed” with Mr. Ishmuratov to entrust him and Mr. Korotkov-Koganovich with the initial capital of $150,000,000, transferring the money to Marstock Ltd, a company that the wealth managers registered in the British Virgin Islands islands.
+By June 2008, Ms Nazarbayeva had “verbally agreed” with Mr Ishmuratov to entrust him and Mr Korotkov-Koganovich with the initial capital of $150,000,000, transferring the money to Marstock Ltd, a company that the wealth managers had registered in the British Virgin Islands islands.

 It was the first of several large transfers from Ms Nazarbayev to the couple, which ultimately totaled $312 million.